 A. Abstinence laws consider that meat comes only from animals such as chickens, cows, sheep or pigs --- all of which live on land.
 Birds are also considered meat.
 Abstinence does not include meat juices and liquid foods made from meat.
 Thus, such foods as chicken broth, consomme, soups cooked or flavored with meat, meat gravies or sauces, as well as seasonings or condiments made from animal fat are technically not forbidden.
 However, moral theologians have traditionally taught that we should abstain from all animal-derived products (except foods such as gelatin, butter, cheese and eggs, which do not have any meat taste).
 Fish are a different category of animal.
 Salt and freshwater species of fish, amphibians, reptiles, (cold-blooded animals) and shellfish are permitted.

 Forming Our Faith

 Fr.
 Scott Nolan, Brittany Renne (our Coordinator of Religious Education and Youth Ministry), and many dedicated volunteers have been working diligently to offer parishioners many opportunities for spiritual growth and community this Lenten season.
 You are welcome to participate in one, many, or all of them!

-The Stations will be prayed every Friday during Lent at 6:00 p.m. in the School Gym.
-Please enter through the Reed Street entrance and follow the directional signs to the gym.
+The Stations will be prayed every Friday during Lent at 6:00 p.m. in the Sanctuary of the church.

-Below, you will find a few resources to help you pray the Stations - with us or at home - this Lenten season!
+Below, you will find a few resources to help you pray the Stations - at church or at home - this Lenten season!